-There are a lot of heavy things going on in our world today, and even though we try our hardest to shelter our students, they are going to worry.
-But, pretending that worries and fears don’t exist is the opposite of what we should be doing.
+There are a lot of heavy things happening that cause students to feel worried, fearful, and anxious.
+And while our first instinct may be to shelter our students, pretending that worries and fears don’t exist is the opposite of what we should be doing.
 In fact, encouraging kids to talk about what’s frightening them and validating them, helps tremendously.

-In this lesson, you will help students understand how fear works, that it’s okay to be afraid, and how to not let fears control how they live or act.
-Students will identify things in their world that causes them to worry or fear and work through them together by having a group discussion.
+In this lesson, you’ll help students understand how fear works, that it’s okay to be afraid, and how to not let fears control how they live.

 * give time for students to answer *

-Fear can sneak up on you and make you feel all weird, your heart might race and you might get that frog in the back of your throat or your stomach might feel funny or nervous.
+Fear can sneak up on you and make you feel weird – your heart might race and you might get a frog in the back of your throat or your stomach might feel funny or nervous.

-Sometimes fear can completely overcome us and make us feel like we can’t do anything.”
+Sometimes fear can completely make us feel like we can’t do anything.”

 * Hand out worksheet *